YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Figure 4.
 The number of unique words and common words at respective label(disaster and non-disaster).

+**Observation:**
-**Observation:** the keyword feature does not have many null values(39), but there are many common words.
-The 'keyword' feature of disaster has 221 words, and The 'keyword' feature of non-disaster has 219 words.
-There are 218 intersection words.
-The differences that only 'disaster' tweets have are {'debris', 'wreckage', 'derailment'}.
-The difference that only 'non-disaster' tweets have are {'aftershock'}.
-Thus, we do not use keyword features.
+1. The 'keyword' feature does not have many null values(39), but there are many common words.
+It has 221 words of disaster,  219 words of non-disaster.
+2. There are 218 intersection words.
+3. The differences that only 'disaster' tweets have are {'debris', 'wreckage', 'derailment'}.
+4. The differences that only 'non-disaster' tweets have are {'aftershock'}.
+5. Thus, we do not use keyword features.

 Figure 5 shows a few samples of the 'location' feature.